cloudpassage/don-bot/README.md

 Unit testing isn't the highest on this project, but `app/donlib/lexicals.py` is at 100% and needs to stay that way.

+Troubleshooting Don-Bot

+* `donbot health` will get you a report of the current availability of all components.
+If `MONITOR_EVENTS` is set to `yes`, you'll also get the timestamp of the last observed event from the API.
+* Failed thread?
+Use `docker logs CONTAINER_NAME` to ascertain if there's a stack trace in the bot's logs.
+* Not getting the response you expect from interacting with the bot?
+Have a look at the test cases for lexicals, found in `app/test/unit/test_unit_lexicals.py`, to see how your statements align with the intended interaction samples in the unit tests.

 ### Author

 This tool was written by Ash Wilson (@ashmastaflash).
 Feedback should go to